ITU-BDSA-GROUP-20/Chirp/docs/report.md

 * Testing of constraints on class and record members.
 * Testing of correct instantiation of objects as defined in the `Chirp.Core` package.
 #### Chirp.InfrastructureTests
-* Testing that repositories(Base-,Cheep-, Author-, Follow- and Reaction-) retrieve, delete, update and add data correctly.
+* Testing that repositories(Base-,Cheep-, Author-, Follow- and Reaction-repository) retrieve, delete, update and add data correctly.
 #### Chirp.WebTests
 * Testing that the application functions as expected across packages.